 Mr. Hart’s practice has involved assignments for significant property located throughout the United States, in Canada, the Caribbean and in Latin America.
 He appraised the largest conservation easement in the U.S. (by land area), which involved the 755,000+ acre easement on the Pingree heirs’ land in Maine.

-Allyn Abbott joined the Board of Directors of American Friends at the beginning of 2017.
+Allyn Abbott joined the Board of Directors of American Friends of Canadian Conservation at the beginning of 2017.
 Allyn lives in Gravenhurst, Muskoka, Ontario where she has served on the board of the Muskoka Conservancy, one of American Friends’ partner land trusts, including 6 years as the president.
 Allyn’s background as a biologist with Environment Canada followed by a career as a lawyer is a good match for American Friends’ work to protect Canada’s ecologically significant landscapes.
 “I joined the American Friends to get involved with their important work of helping Americans to permanently protect wild spaces in Canada.
 Because some of the properties have been owned for generations, the families have a deep love of their land and are eager to ensure that their properties are preserved forever.”

 Sandra Tassel is the President of Look at the Land Inc, a conservation consulting firm that works with non-profit and governmental entities involved in saving land.
 Tassel is the author of The Conservation Program Handbook published by Island Press.
 The purpose of the handbook is to assist local governments and conservation advocates involved in starting new land acquisition programs.
 Tassel consults with communities around the country to help them establish or improve their conservation programs.